-Why do emails bounce?
+Why do emails bounce back?

 An email bounce simply happens when the email message sent by you doesn’t deliver.
 If this happens, the mailer will receive automatic notification of the delivery failure.
 This failure starts with the recipient’s mail server for several reasons.